 Top tips from pro-manchester

 If you want to effectively network and build connections, you need to prepare, present value, and follow up.
-The good news is that social media and the internet make it much easier to prepare and follow up!
+The good news is that social media and the internet make this much easier than it once was.

-Here are the SME Club’s tips on how you can maximise your networking opportunities, build a valuable network and open the door to exciting new avenues.
+So, here are our top tips on how you can maximise your networking opportunities, build a valuable network and open the door to exciting new avenues.
 Don’t let your skills and talents go unnoticed.
 Network your way to the top!

 1. Prepare and do your homework

 Always take your business cards with you.
+Or, perhaps consider a digital business card, with the ability to share with people via a QR code on your phone.
+(There are several free apps out there).
 Take a look at the attendance list before the event and research key individuals that are attending.
 Use social media as a tool to learn about interests, think about mutual ground topics, and be prepared to talk to them.
-Ask pro-manchester to introduce you to certain individuals or ask to be placed next to them at lunch.
-Make sure at the very least to read the paper in the morning so you are aware of current events of the day.
+Ask pro-manchester to introduce you to certain individuals or ask to be placed next to them.
+However you consume the news, make time to have a look that day so you are aware of current events to use as useful conversation topics.

 2. Be on the scene and be seen